AICarope/Logistic-Regression-machine-learning-project-up/README.md

-# Heart Attack Risk Prediction in Women
+# Logistic Regression of Heart Attack Risk Prediction in Women

 ## Introduction